 The architectural designer will come up with the design of your floor plans and elevations; the structural engineer will design a structure and calculate the structure meaning the size and thickness of your RSJ steels or the size of timbers and grade to support upper levels.
 Sometimes we refer to these as the 'what' and the 'how' when explaining the relationship between the two processes to our clients.
 The designs are what you want to achieve from your project; the structural drawings are how they will be achieved.

 The Structural Engineer will attend to your property and assess the existing property.
 Please note that in some cases, the engineers will require parts of walls and ceilings to be removed or ground excavated to determine the structure for accuracy in liaison with building control.

 Structural drawings and calculations are completed and ready to be released.
-These drawings are an essential component for building control and party wall matters, as well as tendering.
-Therefore, the contractors will need to see what is explicitly involved in the structure before presenting their costs with high accuracy.
+These drawings are essential components for building control, party wall matters, and tendering.
+Therefore, the contractors will need to see what is explicitly involved in the structure before accurately presenting their costs.

-If you would like to speak with a team member about your project, please fill in the contact form on the home page, call 020 7731 6841, email firstname.lastname@example.org or use the Whatsapp link on the bottom right-hand corner of the screen.
+If you would like to speak with an engineer about your project, please fill out the contact form, call 020 7731 6841, email firstname.lastname@example.org, or use the Whatsapp link on the bottom right-hand corner of the screen.
 We will always respond within a few hours, even at the weekends.